jgoguen/ansible_playbooks/README.md

 - `mqttd`: This host will be a MQTT server.
 Mosquitto on OpenBSD is assumed.
 - `sshfs_client`: This host will mount a remote file system over SSH.
 - `storage`: This host will provide storage to other hosts.
-- `unifi`: This host will be a UniFi controller.
-It is assumed that the OpenBSD `unifi` port will be built.

 ### `certbot_hosts`